foundry-rs/book/src/reference/forge-std/deployCodeTo.md

 The calldata parameter can either be in the form `ContractFile.sol` (if the filename and contract name are the same), `ContractFile.sol:ContractName`, or the path to an artifact, relative to the root of your project.

-Values can also be passed by using the `vaue` parameter.
+Values can also be passed by using the `value` parameter.
 This is necessary if you need to send ETH on construction.

 ### Examples